outdreamer/build-a-cure-1/docs/specific/math_terms.md

 			- operator space:
 				- applying operations to vector sets within the vector set & examining the output metrics
 				- example:
-					- ratio space of a matrix includes the output of vector ratios for properties associated with ratios that can be used to describe the vector set
+					- ratio space of a matrix includes the output of vector ratios for properties associated with ratios (like rate of change or similarity) that can be used to describe the vector set
+			- path space:
+				- applying path analysis to find paths across features in the matrix that reflect its properties
+			- data space:
+				- applying statistical analysis to vectors as variable values/data points

 	- lagrangian: